Founder

 Trey Darley founded Proper Tools after three decades working at the boundary where engineering stops and governance begins — building national cybersecurity infrastructure, co-writing international standards, and repeatedly watching good technical work fail because no one had made it legible to the people who needed to act on it.

-The practice exists because that gap is real, it has consequences, and closing it requires someone who can work both sides of it.
+This practice exists because that gap is real, it has consequences, and closing it requires someone who can work both sides of it.

 Background